-Lighthouse Special Education offers high quality education to children with complex special educational needs, developmental delays or behavioural challenges.
+Lighthouse Special Education offers high quality education to children with complex special educational needs, developmental delays.
+We accept students who have more complex challenges than are usually found in an SBO school but we cannot meet the behavioural needs of all children.
 Our educational approach is based upon identifying the specific abilities and educational needs of each student and then designing educational goals on an individual basis.